$23.95 @ Amazon 5* Star Reviews

 Bulk Rates for Kayak Groups - Free Shipping in USA!

-In 1787, Captain Portlock sailed the outer coast and marked a 2.5-nm wide bay on his chart and named the location Day's Harbor...Today, the harbor is a destination for mariners looking for more-protected waters with a choice of secure anchorages and State Marine Parks.
+In 1787, Captain Portlock sailed along the outer capes of the Kenai coast and marked a mountainous 2.5-nm wide bay on his chart, naming the location Day's Harbor...Today, Day Harbor is a popular destination for mariners seeking protected fishing waters with a choice of secure anchorages and State Marine Parks.

 The rugged Resurrection Peninsula forms the western shore of the harbor.
 Two secure anchorages lie along the harbor's eastern shoreline - Anchor Cove and Bowen Anchorage.
 Davidson Point (right) is located at the S entrance to Driftwood Bay.